Image-VideoAnalysis/VideoContentRetrivalSystem/README.md

 -   **Backend**: The backend is responsible for processing videos, extracting keyframes, and performing the similarity search.
 It is built with Python and FastAPI.
 -   **Frontend**: The frontend provides a user interface to upload videos and search for them using text queries.
 It is built with Svelte.

+## Data Setup

+At the root level of the project, you need to create a folder named `Dataset`.
+This folder should contain the videos you want to analyze.

 ## Installation

 ### Backend